London South Bank University: Origins

 In 1931, they were sold to the Tate Gallery.

 During the First World War, the Polytechnic manufactured munitions and gas masks for the war effort and ran courses for the army.
 After the War, the National Certificate system was taken up, engineering courses were offered to women in the 1920s and printing classes were dropped and run at Morley College.
 J W Bispham was elected the new Principal in 1922 when C T Millis retired and a rebuilding scheme was undertaken including a new facade for the Borough Road building.
 Class numbers increased to 8,682 students by 1927 and on 20 February 1930 the Duke of York officially opened the Polytechnic's new buildings.
 In 1933, Dr D H Ingall took over as Principal and a sports ground at Turney Road Dulwich was obtained for the Polytechnic.
 In 1933, farriery was dropped as it was too difficult to bring horses into the building.

 During the Second World War, a third of the Polytechnic's campus was destroyed or damaged from the Blitz.
 Southwark was bombed seven times and its population halved by the end of the War.
 At the start of the War the boys and girls from the Polytechnic's Trade Schools were evacuated to Exeter.
-From 1940 to 1941, the Polytechnic was bombed five times but continued to provide hundred of meals a day to the homeless of Southwark during this period.
+From 1940 to 1941, the Polytechnic was bombed five times but continued to provide hundreds of meals a day to the homeless of Southwark during this period.

 From 1945 to 1953, British painter David Bomberg taught art at the Polytechnic forming the 'Borough Group' of artists with his pupils in 1946.
 In 1956, the Polytechnic was designated a Regional College of Technology and Dr J E Garside was installed as the new Principal until 1965, when Vivian Pereira-Mendoza took over.
 Further extensions to the buildings were made during the 1960s with the opening of the National College Wing in 1961 and the extension buildings and Tower Block in 1969, which were officially opened by Prince Philip, Duke of Edinburgh.